samuel-barton/spider/README.md

                         data from the card reader, extracts the card number, and writes that to a named pipe (card-id-num.fifo).

-    WebCardReader.pl    Daemon.
-Main program which launches read.py and calls upon functions in GenHtml.pl.
-Handles authentication
-                        and logging.
-Built for the web-based UI.

-    TextCardReader.pl   Text-based version of WebCardReader.pl.
-Has all the same functionality, but uses a terminal for interacting with the end user.
+    Spider.pl           Main program used to interface between the driver software (read.py), and the web UI.
+Also handles connecting to the databaese (Persist.pm), customizing
+                        the user experience for each user (GenHTML.pm), and a local backup of the access log in case the database fails for some reason.

-    GenHtml.pl          Personalizes html (actually PHP) files used for the web UI.
+    GenHTML.pm          Personalizes html (actually PHP) files used for the web UI.
 Writes to fail.php, logout.php, password.php status.php, and success.php.

+    Persist.pm          Handles all interaction with the PostgreSQL database where user information, and access logs, are stored.

+    Hex.pm              Handles the conversion of files to and from escaped hex strings.
+This is needed in order to save image files to the postgres database.
+These files are used for photo identification of users as they log in.

     welcome.js          Waits for swipe of authenticated card, alerted by WebCardReader.pl, then loads password.php.